 Last Saturday, I went for the second time horse riding.
 I booked it through an organisation which is made for students that live in Santiago and want to go to parties, do trips, and/or activities.
 It started at 15:45, so I took the Uber and ended in the middle of nowhere surrounded by real cowboys.
 I must say, I liked the horse riding in Colombia more than the one I did that day.
 Mostly, because I changed of horse and also the second one was not really listening and following my orders.
 However, the view which it gave me, over Santiago, was amazing.
 It was the first time that I was seeing the whole city with the mountains included in the back.
 So beautiful, although it would have been even more without the pollution cloud.
 But that is the thing which you, unfortunately, get with it, when you live in Santiago.

-How is everything going with me and with work?
+How is everything going with me?

 So, as what I have said, I was not feeling that positive and happy the week after I arrived back home in Santiago from Colombia, but after that day on the beach I felt good and I was ready to start a great week again.
 I even decided to write my own book, as some of you probably know.
 I do not want to say too much, because it is just the beginning (although I have already written 17.000 words), and I do not want to spoil anything.
 I made up a schedule and want to finish it before I am going back to the Netherlands.
 In this way when I get back home, I have time to decide and look up if I have the possibility to publish it and if I, in the end, want to publish it.
 Although, I want to tell you, that I am already very proud of what I have written.
 It feels as if my fingers were just waiting for me to start because I have wanted to do this for already a long time, but I just never gave myself the time.
 It is a dream and a great life goal!
-Besides that, about my work, I am not doing a lot, because there is not a lot of work for me to do so a few hours a day Christian let me work on my book.

 On Thursday, I had my first Body-Tec training for twenty minutes with a personal trainer.
 And yes, of course, my trainer had to be very handsome and I was already red before I even did something… I will put a link to Youtube for the ones who do not know what Body-Tec is because I can understand if you don’t, over here.
 I liked it so much, although, I had sore muscles for the next three days, that I am going to have a class every week.